 Children with OCD may repeatedly ask for reassurance ("Am I going to be okay?", "Do you still love me?", "Are you mad at me?") to relieve their anxiety and fear.
 And they may seem only slightly calmed by receiving such reassurance.

 Unfortunately, the more parents and caregivers offer reassurance, the more they risk reinforcing this compulsive behavior.

 9. Repetitive Behaviors

-Many children with OCD engage in odd-seeming behaviors like walking back and forth through a door several times, opening and closing a cabinet multiple times, or touching an object a fixed number of times.
+Many children with OCD engage in odd-seeming behaviors like walking back and forth through a door several times, opening and closing a cabinet multiple times, or touching an object a fixed amount of times.

 These are all compulsions that may serve to quell intense anxiety and distress or "undo" perceived consequences of violating internal rules or beliefs like, "If I think bad thoughts about my mom, she's going to get hurt."